maulren/Murph/README.md

 # Murph
-A mid-semester study of 5662 through MURPH
+A mid-semester review of 5662 through MURPH